 Most people use their most intense actives in their nighttime routine, so piling on the added layer of an exfoliating scrub might be too much for skin in the evening.
 Instead, try to use your scrub in the morning to avoid any potential inflammation.

-Plus, you likely use your most nourishing serums and creams at night so they can absorb into your skin as you sleep.
+Plus, you likely use your best serums and creams at night so they can absorb into your skin as you sleep.
 This can leave a lot of grease and gunk on your skin when you wake up the next day.
 Exfoliating your face in the morning can get rid of all that congestion.

 Scrubbing away dead skin and excess sebum from your face also creates a nice, smooth canvas for putting on your makeup.
 This is another excellent reason to save your Stem Cell Facial Peeling for the morning.

-Exfoliating Makes Your Skin Absorb Products Better
+Exfoliating Helps Your Skin Absorb Products Better

-One plus of letting your skin breathe and removing the dead skin and impurities clogging your complexion is better absorption of your nourishing skincare products.
+One plus of letting your skin breathe and removing the dead skin and impurities clogging your complexion is better absorption of your skincare products.

 Because nothing is blocking their path in the top layer of your skin, your creams and serums will penetrate deeper into your skin as opposed to just sitting on top of it.

 So after using your Introstem facial peeling scrub, make sure to slather on the best, most moisturizing products you have.
-It’s a great way to make the most of your nourishing skincare products while maximizing the benefits of your Stem Cell Facial Peeling Scrub.
+It’s a great way to make the most of your skincare products while maximizing the benefits of your Stem Cell Facial Peeling Scrub.

 Exfoliation Helps Eliminate and Prevent Ingrown Hairs